 Working within watercourses and drainage channels along the site boundary / periphery to retain the function of hydraulic barriers between the site and the surrounding environment and to sustain the flow of surface water around the margins of the site.
-Such works may require localised instream works, mobilisation of particulate matter, local excavations within drainage channels, machinery works within and adjacent to watercourses.
+Such works associated with hydraulic barriers will only involve the removal of instream aquatic vegetation and will not necessitate further excavations or deepening of the drainage channel.

-Pathway: contact (direct contact with BnM personnel or machinery during site works), air (through its ability to transmit noise effects), visibility (on site presence of BnM personnel)
+Pathway: contact (direct contact with BnM personnel or machinery during site works), air (through its ability to transmit noise effects), visibility (on site presence of BnM personnel).